 In the time between starting this article and publishing it, I had one final interaction with Sony.
 I posted my story on their Facebook support page, and after several days I was contacted over Facebook messenger by their support staff.
 After asking a few questions, such as “How did they get access to your account?” (again, attempting to pin the blame on the victim), the rep informed me he would look into this and contact me again.
 That was nearly two weeks ago, and a rep from the Facebook page has not responded to me.
 An attempt to follow-up was similarly ignored.

 I have no clue how this will end for me.
 I’d like to get my money back, but it seems Sony has chosen to shut me off completely.
-All that may remain to be seen how much longer I’ll own my Sony merchandise.
+In the meantime I’ll stick with my free roblox while it remains to be seen how much longer I’ll own my Sony merchandise.
 After spending so many hours with Playstation consoles and games, to be so summarily dismissed and ignored is a customer support policy I simply can’t stand by.
 So long as their policies make customers to suffer for the fraudulent activities of others, it’s safe to say I’ll be looking towards other companies for my gaming needs.